-rescinded and replaced with a new policy on 12 October 2003.66 The 12 October 2003 policy allowed for an additional nine techniques, namely those omitted because of concern that they violated the Geneva Conventions, upon request and approval.67 These prohibited techniques also resurfaced in the policy for interrogations at the SMU TF.68
+because of concern that they violated the Geneva Conventions, upon request and approval.80 These prohibited techniques also resurfaced in the policy for interrogations at the SMU TF.81

-Shortly after MG Miller's visit to Iraq, detainees were subjected to "numerous incidents of sadistic, blatant, and wanton criminal abuses."69 The migration of interrogation policies and practices from Guantánamo to Iraq was cited as a specific factor in the torture of detainees in Iraq.70 For example, forced nakedness never showed up on any of the interrogation policies authorized in Iraq but were seen as "imported" techniques that "could be traced through Afghanistan and GTMO."71
+Shortly after MG Miller's visit to Iraq, detainees were subjected to "numerous incidents of sadistic, blatant, and wanton criminal abuses."82 The migration of interrogation policies and practices from Guantánamo to Iraq was cited as a specific factor in the torture of detainees in Iraq.83 For example, forced nakedness never showed up on any of the interrogation policies authorized in Iraq but were seen as "imported" techniques that "could be traced through Afghanistan and GTMO."84

-The Taguba Report criticized many of MG Miller's recommendations and his use of Guantánamo operational procedures and interrogation authorities as baselines for his observations and recommendations in Iraq.72 Miller's impact is apparent when assessing the impact of creating a unified police and interrogation unit: the torture of detainees involved both the military police and interrogators (as well as private military contractors), with interrogators encouraging military police to isolate, strip and otherwise abuse or humiliate detainees prior to interrogation sessions.73 Taguba noted the recommendations for successful exploitation of the 'guard force' be actively engaged in setting the conditions for successful exploitation of the internees appears to be in conflict with...
-Army Regulation (AR 190-8) 'that military police do not participate in military intelligence supervised interrogation sessions,''' and concluded "Miller's the should not be involved with setting favorable conditions for subsequent interviews.
-These actions... clearly run counter to the smooth operation of a detention facility."74 MG Miller returned to Iraq to take up his position overseeing detention and interrogation in April 2004 - the same month that the photos of torture at Abu Ghraib became public.
-Although Miller knew that there were serious concerns about the treatment of detainees there, having been advised of such concerns at least with regards to the Special Mission Unit Task Force during his
+The Taguba Report criticized many of MG Miller's recommendations and his use of Guantánamo operational procedures and interrogation authorities as baselines for his observations and recommendations in Iraq.85 Miller's impact is apparent when assessing the impact of creating a unified police and interrogation unit: the torture of detainees involved both the military police and interrogators (as well as private military contractors), with interrogators encouraging military police to isolate, strip and otherwise abuse or humiliate detainees prior to interrogation sessions.86 Taguba noted the recommendations of MG Miller's team that "the 'guard force' be actively engaged in setting the conditions for successful exploitation of the internees appears to be in conflict with...
+Army Regulation (AR 190-8) 'that military police do not participate in military intelligence supervised interrogation sessions,''' and concluded "Military Police should not be involved with setting favorable conditions for subsequent interviews.
+These actions... clearly run counter to the smooth operation of a detention facility.''87

+MG Miller returned to Iraq to take up his position overseeing detention and interrogation in April 2004 - the same month that the photos of torture at Abu Ghraib became public.
+Although Miller knew that there were serious concerns about the treatment of detainees there, having been advised of such concerns at least with regards to the Special Mission Unit Task Force during his August-September 2003 visit,88 and then the Abu Ghraib torture scandal,